watameln/parcel-sucks/README.md

 # parcel-sucks

-bad whitelist
+bad whitelist.
-Their fault i can make this
+Their fault i can make this.

+How to prevent this being used: Stop requiring the fucking whitelist and write it into the code you putting it in 😨😭